This Simple Whole Roasted Chicken is flavorful, juicy, and tender. It has perfectly crisp skin, and is perfect for Sunday super.

 - Use a few paper towels to pat the chicken dry all around.
 You need a nice dry skin to get the butter and seasoning to adhere, and to get crispy skin.

-- Next, place the chicken on top of the onions breast side up.
-Rub the compound butter over every part of it.
+- Rub the compound butter over every part of the chicken.
 Be sure to pull the legs and wings back to get seasoning in every nook and cranny.

-- Place lemons into the body cavity.
-Then, pull the legs together and tie with butcher’s twine or use a barbecue skewer and thread it through the backs of the legs.
+- Then, pull the legs together and tie with kitchen string or use a barbecue skewer and thread it through the backs of the chicken legs.
 (I never remember to pick up butcher’s twine.
 The skewer works just fine.
 If you have neither, you can still cook the chicken.
 The underside of the legs just might not get as well browned.)

 Step 4